status-im/network-stories/pages/A day in the life of Jane.md

 - Jane wakes up
-- After reading a proposal in her XXX [[Community]] about implementing a new zero-knowledge solution for
+- After reading a proposal in her XXX [[Community]] about implementing a new zero-knowledge solution for votes, she is bewildered by the technical jargon but fascinated by its implications.
+The vote to pass the proposal only has 2 weeks left